infracost/docs/docs/guides/gitlab_ci_migration.md

 Follow this page to migrate from our old [GitLab template](https://gitlab.com/infracost/infracost-gitlab-ci/-/blob/master/README-deprecated.md) to our new [GitLab pipeline examples](https://gitlab.com/infracost/infracost-gitlab-ci/).

+If you encounter any issues while migrating, please join our [community Slack channel](https://www.infracost.io/community-chat), we'll help you very quickly 😄

 <img src={useBaseUrl("img/screenshots/gitlab-comment.png")} alt="Cost estimate comment for multiple projects" />

 ## What's new?